 When to Wintersow

-Some start sowing as early as the winter solstice (which was just before Christmas).
+Some start sowing as early as the winter solstice (which is just before Christmas).
 Earlier start dates are recommended for those further south, since freezing temps are in shorter supply.

 I’ve started milkweed seeds inside before with less than one month of ‘refrigerator’ cold stratification.
-Starting seeds by February should be more than enough time to create the desired outcome.
+Starting seeds by February should be more than enough time (in most regions) to create the desired outcome.